SiliconLabs/peripheral_examples_simplicity_sdk/series2/gpio/switch_led_polled/readme.md

 outputs.
 Button PB0 on the WSTK is the input; LED1 is the output.
 While PB0 is pressed, LED1 is on.

-Note: On the EFR32xG27, PB0 and LED0 share the same pin. so LED0 will also be on while PB0 is pressed.
+Note: On the EFR32xG27 and EFR32xG29, PB0 and LED0 share the same pin. so LED0 will
+also be on while PB0 is pressed.
 Additionally, the polarity is reversed, pressing PB0 turns LED1 off, and releasing it turns LED1 on.